-The Strongest Dynamic Decreasing Sales in the HIV Market is Generic Erosion of Key Antiretroviral Drugs, According to a New Report from Decision Resources
+The Primary Factor Constraining the HIV Market is the Generic Erosion of Numerous Commonly Prescribed Antiretroviral Agents, According to Findings from Decision Resources

-–Decision Resources, one of the world’s leading research and advisory firms for pharmaceutical and healthcare issues, finds that major-market sales of antiretroviral (ARV) drugs for HIV will decrease marginally over the next decade, from an estimated $13.4 billion in 2012 to $13.1 billion in 2022 in the United States, France, Germany, Italy, Spain, the United Kingdom and Japan.
+December 17, 2012-Burlington, Mass. –Decision Resources, one of the world’s leading research and advisory firms for pharmaceutical and healthcare issues, finds that major-market sales of antiretroviral (ARV) agents for HIV will decline slightly over the next decade, from an estimated $13.3 billion in 2011 to $12.9 billion in 2021 in the United States, France, Germany, Italy, Spain, the United Kingdom and Japan.

-A key driver of sales growth in the HIV market is the increasing uptake of new, premium-priced agents, including integrase inhibitors and integrase inhibitor-based STRs.
-Diagnosis will also increase owing to broadening screening efforts and an expansion of the treatment-eligible population as a result of treatment guidelines urging treatment for HIV patients irrespective of CD4 cell levels, particularly in the United States.
+A key growth driver of the HIV therapy market will be the increasing uptake of new, premium-priced agents, including integrase inhibitors and integrase inhibitor-based STRs.
+Increased diagnosis as a result of broadening screening efforts and increased drug treatment as a result of treatment guidelines recommending treatment of HIV cases regardless of CD4 cell levels will also expand the HIV therapy market, particularly in the United States.

 About Decision Resources

 Decision Resources (www.decisionresources.com) is a world leader in market research publications, advisory services and consulting designed to help clients shape strategy, allocate resources and master their chosen markets.
 Decision Resources is a Decision Resources Group company.

 Decision Resources Group is a cohesive portfolio of companies that offers best-in-class, high-value information and insights on important sectors of the healthcare industry.
 Clients rely on this analysis and data to make informed decisions.
 Please visit Decision Resources Group at www.DecisionResourcesGroup.com.

 All company, brand or product names contained in this document may be trademarks or registered trademarks of their respective holders.